thosgood/this-weeks-finds/markdown/101-151/week116.md

 Before I keep rambling on I should describe the category of chain complexes, which I'll call Chain.
-The objects are just chain complexes, and given two of them, say C and C', a morphism f: C → C' is a sequence of group homomorphisms
+The objects are just chain complexes, and given two of them, say C and C', a morphism f: C\to C' is a sequence of group homomorphisms

-                 fi: Ci → Ci'
+                 fi: Ci\to Ci'

 making the following big diagram commute: